Girls Who Code

 Girls Who Code (also known as GWC) is an international nonprofit organization that aims to support and increase the number of women in computer science.
 Among its programs are a summer immersion program, a specialized campus program, after-school clubs, a college club, College Loops, and a series of books.
 The organization is based in New York and has programs in all of the United States, Canada, India, and the United Kingdom.
-As of 2022, there were more than 500,000 Girls Who Code alums.
+As of 2022, there was nearly 600,000 Girls Who Code alumnae.